-Figure 10: Overall level of satisfaction on drought and disaster readiness had a poor perception of the preparedness of the Municipality to respond to drought and other natural disasters.
+Figure 10: Overall level of satisfaction on drought and disaster readiness Table 10 highlights that all types of settlements had a poor perception of the preparedness of the Municipality to respond to drought and other natural disasters.
 Almost three-quarters of the households were of the perception that the Municipality does not have the necessary capacity to successfully respond to disasters.